HugoAch/HugoAch/README.md

 Hugo Ach github account.

-I'm currently working at the ISG-UAH group, but there are personal projects too.
+I'm currently working at Universidad de Alcalá (UAH), but there are personal projects too.

-ISG-UAH work is focused on time series forecasting in Emergency Services.
+Professional work is focused on time series forecasting in Emergency Services, and time series generation.
 We try to help managers in the resources planning task.

 I'm interested in Deep Learning field, from Generative Learning to Supervised/Unsupervised/Reinforced Learning.